 5. Shakuni had 2 sons – Uluka and Vrikasura

-Shakuni’s son Uluka requested Shakuni to return to Gandhara and live in peace and harmony but Shakuni refuses to remember the promise to his father to destroy Bhishma and Kuru family at any cost.
+Shakuni’s son Uluka requested Shakuni to return to Gandhara and live in peace and harmony.
+Still, Shakuni refuses to remember the promise to his father to destroy Bhishma and Kuru family at any cost.

 6. Shakuni was killed by Sahadeva